 This is a special type of bravery, because it shatters an anxiety that almost all of us feel on a daily basis.
 We’re trained not to talk to strangers, and many people feel nervous, uncomfortable or downright petrified to approach someone they don’t already know.
-I always did, and though I’ve had to do it many times in my work as a priest, it’s still something I feel the need to work on.
+I always did, and though I’ve had to do it many times in my nonprofit work, it’s still something I feel the need to work on.

 This is where social bravery becomes a superpower.
 If you tend to make friends wherever you go, put people at ease, learn their stories and share things that are interesting or amusing – when will you ever be in trouble?